chainsawriot/hkosc_Rworkshop2014/README.md

-# Hong Kong Open Source Conference - R workshop
+# Hong Kong Open Source Conference - 2014 R workshop

+## Target audience

+those who are interested in data analysis but with very little experience in R.

+## Learning outcomes

+1. how to work with the most important R data structures: vector and data frame
+2. how to get data into R from common sources such as csv files
+3. master the of SAC (split-apply-combine) strategy to work with data
+4. basic of data viz

+## This course will not teach you

+1. Big data
+2. Machine learning (or any advance stat)
+3. Grammar of graphics
+4. GIS

 ## Preparation